hellinger04/monadic/docs/design.md

 <!-- Is this a web application, a mobile application (React Native, iOS, Android?), a desktop application, and so forth?
 How do the different components (client, server, and so forth) communicate?
 Don’t simply list tools; tell a story. -->
 According to the assignment "If you’re using only the tools in the Toolbox, then this section may be the same as the Architecture Overview: “We’re using the tools in Toolbox.”"

-So, here we have it: We're using the tools in the toolbox.
+So, here we have it: We're using the tools in the Toolbox.

 ## Tools Outside the Toolbox